-Top 8 Enterprise Video Platforms for 2022
+Top 8 Enterprise Video Platforms in 2024

 The result is that more and more enterprise-level organizations are creating videos.
 In the last three years, 76% of marketing teams have invested in video production.
 Virtual classrooms, webcasting, and video streaming are all used as training tools by 88% of businesses.
 A recent study by HubSpot found that 37% of companies exclusively produce their own video content in-house, 14% utilize an agency, and 49% combine in-house and agency production.